 - Optional: sesame seeds for serving

-- Mince garlic.
-Remove stems of portobellos and wipe clean with a damp cloth.
+- Remove stems of portobellos and wipe clean with a damp cloth.
 Cut into 1/2-inch slices.

 - In a large skillet over medium heat, add sesame oil.
 Add the mushrooms and sauté for about 6 minutes or until just tender.

-- Add garlic and sauté for 1 minute.
+- Meanwhile, mince garlic.
+When mushrooms are tender, add garlic and sauté for 1 minute.

 - Reduce heat to medium-low and add tamari.
 Stir.